 What Are the Symptoms of Social Anxiety Disorder?

-What does social anxiety feel like?
 Besides an intense fear of social interactions, rejection, and potential humiliation, social anxiety disorder can have both psychological and physical symptoms.
 Common social anxiety disorder symptoms include:

-- Assuming others have exceptional social and performance skills
+- Assuming others have exceptional social and performance skills in comparison to yourself

 - Assuming you’ll say or do the wrong thing